Bachelor of Pharmacy

 Clinical Pharmacy

-With the support of Queen Mary Hospital, students studying at HKU enjoy early clinical exposure and also benefit from the inter-professional collaboration of pharmacists and clinicians through teaching in wards and outpatient clinics.
+With the support of Queen Mary Hospital, not only do HKU undergraduates enjoy early clinical exposure but also benefit from the inter-professional collaboration of pharmacists and clinicians through on-site education in wards and outpatient clinics.
+Furthermore, Gleneagles Hospital Hong Kong also provides an additional training site exclusive to our HKU students.

 New Learning Approaches

-Diversified “fit-for-purpose” teaching pedagogies have been adopted to manifest the specific features of the curriculum.
-As an area of strength of the Medical Faculty, the problem-based learning (PBL) approach is adopted to encourage interdisciplinary inquiry and foster life-long learning skills.
+Diversified “fit-for-purpose” teaching pedagogies have been adopted to manifest the specific features of the curriculum, enhanced by the introduction of The Pharmacy Experiential Education Programme (PEEP) and the Enrichment Modules.
+Besides, as an area of strength in the Medical Faculty, the problem-based learning (PBL) approach in teaching is applied to encourage critical thinking and self-directed learning skills, encouraging interdisciplinary inquiry from students and fostering their lifelong learning skills.

 Training in Industrial Pharmacy

-Students of the programme have the opportunity to experience this subspecialty to realise the increasing demand of the local industry for professional pharmacy service.
-A wide spectrum of topics on the practical aspects related to industrial pharmacy is taught by experts with extensive work experience in the industry.
+Through gaining hands-on experience in this subspecialty, students have the opportunity to witness and spot the increasing demand of the local industry for professional pharmacy services.
+A wide spectrum of topics related to the practicality of industrial pharmacy is taught by the industry’s experts with extensive work experience.

 Patient Counselling and Communication Skills

-A key characteristic of the programme is to enhance students’ proficiency in providing primary healthcare services, including patient education.
-Students have various opportunities to acquire patient counselling and communication skills step-by-step with a gradual increase in the degree of mastery and in the complexity of the situations encountered.
+A key characteristic of the programme is to enhance students’ proficiency in providing primary healthcare services, particularly patient education.
+Students have various opportunities to acquire patient counselling and communication skills step-by-step while the level of mastery will gradually increase with the magnitude of complexity in a range of situations.

-Exposure to Chinese Medicine as well as Complementary and Alternative Medicine
+Exposure to Chinese Medicine plus Complementary and Alternative Medicine

-The programme equips future pharmacists who practise in Hong Kong with the knowledge of Chinese Medicine as well as Complementary and Alternative Medicines (CAM).
-These include herbal medicines, nutraceuticals, healthcare products, cosmetics, etc., which are commonly used by many patients in conjunction with Western medicines.
+The programme equips future pharmacists in Hong Kong with the knowledge of Chinese Medicine as well as Complementary and Alternative Medicines (CAM), including herbal medicines, nutraceuticals, healthcare products and cosmetics commonly used by local patients in conjunction with Western medicines.

 Placement, Clerkship and Research Project